Caceresenzo/42/wip/rainfall/level1/walkthrough.md

 We can see a corruption of the stack.

-By looking at the assembly code, we can see 2 interesting function, `main` and `run`, that is not calling each others.
+By looking at the assembly code, we can see 2 interesting function, `main` and `run`, that are not calling each others.

 ```
 $ objdump -d ./level1